abidsarkar/To-Do-List-App-Using-React-JS-And-Tailwind-CSS/README.md

    yarn dev
    ```

-   This will start a development server (usually on `http://localhost:5173`) and open the project in your browser.
+   This will start a development server (usually on `http://localhost:5173`) and open the project in your browser..

 4. **Build for Production**